Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Appoint a South Carolina Registered Agent

-Every LLC in South Carolina is required to have a registered agent, which is simply someone with a South Carolina street address who will be responsible for any legal correspondence, for example, if the business is served papers in the event of a lawsuit.
+Every LLC in South Carolina is required to have a registered agent, who is simply someone with a South Carolina street address who will be responsible for any legal correspondence, such as if the business is served papers in the event of a lawsuit.

 Step 3: File the South Carolina LLC Articles of Organization